naingthet/mnist/README.md

 The Keras ImageDataGenerator allows us to fit our training data, and we can use this data below as we fit our CNN models.

 ### Model Training
+To improve our model, we will make two major changes.

+First, rather than using sets of convolutional layers followed by pooling layers, we will use 2 sets of convolutional layers followed by a pooling in each stack.
+We will have 3 stacks of these layers as before.
+Conv-Pool and Conv-Conv-Pool architectures have been proven as some of the most powerful ways to build CNNs from scratch.

+Second, we will add dropout layers to our model.
+These layers will randomly drop a portion of the data in each epoch.
+This prevents overfitting by helping to ensure that our models do not learn noise.

 ```